jbcodeforce/shift_left_utils/docs/migration.md

 python process_src_tables.py -t src_tdc_sys_user -o staging
 ```

-To complete the dedup logic it is import to understand the dbt dedup macro and the intermediate sql to see if there is something important to add and definitively to get the goof column names used for partitioning.
+To complete the dedup logic it is import to understand the dbt dedup macro and the intermediate sql to see if there is something important to add and definitively to get the good column names used for partitioning.